alibabacloud-howto/apsara-video-live-demo/README.md

   displayed there.

 If your stream is missing, it means that the problem should come from an earlier step in the broadcasting process (the video stream doesn't reach Apsara Video Live).
-On the other hand, if the stream is present, you can click on it and try to play it from the [Apsara Video Live console](https://live.console.aliyun.com/).
+On the other hand, if the stream is present, you can click on its "View URLs" link and play it by hovering one of the URL and by clicking on the "Play" link.
 Usually when the stream is present but you can't read it, it means that there is a problem on the video playback part, which can be due to bad
 network: in this case you can try again from a different computer, like an ECS instance located in the region where Apsara Video Live center is located (use [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to access to